EU says BMW, Daimler, VW colluded to limit emissions tech

-BRUSSELS (AP) — European Union authorities say that German automakers BMW, Daimler and Volkswagen colluded to limit the development of emissions-cleaning technology in cars.
+BRUSSELS (AP) — European Union authorities said Friday that German automakers BMW, Daimler and Volkswagen colluded to limit the development of emissions-cleaning technology in cars.

 The alleged actions would have limited Europeans’ options for less polluting cars, but not their price.
 The probe is separate from other legal procedures against carmakers for allegedly breaching environmental laws.